-Theory of Homogeneous Bare Thermal and Heterogeneous Natural Uranium Reactors
+Theory of Homogeneous Bare Thermal and Heterogeneous Natural Uranium Reactors feature.
+Classification of reactors: Research reactors, Production reactors, Power reactors (Basic Features).

-Neutron cycle and multiplication factor, four factor formula, neutron leakage, typical calculations of critical size and composition in simple cases, The critical equation, material and geometrical bucklings, effect of reflector, Advantages and disadvantages of heterogeneous assemblies, various types of reactors with special reference to Indian reactors and a brief discussion of their design feature.
+Neutron cycle and multiplication factor, four factor formula, neutron leakage, typical calculations of critical size and composition in simple cases, The critical equation, material and geometrical bucklings, effect of reflector, Advantages and disadvantages of heterogeneous assemblies, various types of reactors with special reference to Indian reactors and a brief discussion of their design